 I was extremely pleased to recently learn that my book 'The North Country Confessional' was selected as a recommended buy to the members of an online book club.
-This opportunity despite garnering me some quick sales, more importantly offered me a chance to explore how a short-term increase in purchases would impact my rankings on Amazon.
+This opportunity despite garnering me some quick sales, more importantly offered me a chance to explore how an increase in purchases would impact my rankings on Amazon.
 Over the course of a week a significant quantity of additional ebooks were purchased.
 This increase in sales drove my book up the Historical Mystery category rankings.
 My book reached #118 in this genre.
 I was shocked to learn how many book sales it takes to generate a large jump up on Amazon's Kindle charts.
 This experience has made me rethink my marketing strategy for my current book and how I will promote my future release (book #2) that should be ready to go in 2019.

 The North Country Confessional has received a Gold Quality Mark from Books Go Social.